Capture of Hamburg: Preliminary moves

-Entering the city
+German surrender

 On 28 April the British began their assault on the city.
-The 5th Royal Tank Regiment, 9th Durham Light Infantry and 1st Rifle Brigade captured Jesteburg and Hittfeld, where the autobahn was.
+The 5th Royal Tank Regiment, 9th Durham Light Infantry and 1st Rifle Brigade captured Jesteburg and Hittfeld, reaching the autobahn.
 Nevertheless, the Germans blew up parts of the autobahn at Hittfeld, slowing the British advance.

 As the British advanced on the city, it was clear that the Germans would still not give up.
 The troops of the 1st Parachute Army were now a mix of a few SS, paratroopers, Volkssturm, along with regular Wehrmacht soldiers, supported by sailors, police, firemen, and Hitler Youth.
 They were supported by 88 mm guns, which were no longer needed for air defense.

 Many German units, including a tank destroyer battalion, a Hungarian SS unit and many Panzerfaust anti-tank troops were also still located in the woods south of Hamburg, as the British had bypassed the area and were now mopping it up.
 The 53rd (Welsh) Infantry Division, supported by the 1st Royal Tank Regiment assaulted the woods and captured all remaining German troops, a total of 2,000 men.

-On 28 April, the 3rd Regiment Royal Horse Artillery began shelling the Phoenix Rubber Works in Hamburg, which brought about a white flag delegation.
+On 28 April, the 3rd Regiment Royal Horse Artillery began shelling the Phoenix Rubber Works in Hamburg.
+The shelling eventually brought about a white flag delegation.
 On 29 April, a deputation from the city came out to discuss surrender.
 On 1 May, General Alwin Wolz's staff car, under a white flag, approached D Company of the 9th Durham Light Infantry.
 On 30 April, Adolf Hitler had committed suicide in Berlin and Grand Admiral Karl Dönitz, who was commanding the forces in the north, had ordered Wolz to discuss surrendering the city to the British.
 Wolz, along with a small German delegation, arrived at Division HQ on 2 May and formally surrendered Hamburg on 3 May.
 That same afternoon, the 11th Hussars led the 7th Armoured Division into the ruined city.

 Aftermath

 Hamburg was the last remaining defence for the Germans in the north.
 After the British had captured the city, the surviving troops of the 1st Parachute Army along with Army Group Northwest retreated into the Jutland Peninsula.
 Most of them retreated to Kiel, where they met soldiers of Army Group Vistula, who were fleeing from the Soviets on the Eastern Front.
-The 7th Armoured Division advanced unopposed to Lübeck, where news of the German surrender of northwest Germany came on 4 May, followed by Germany's complete surrender on 8 May.
+The 7th Armoured Division advanced unopposed to Lübeck, where news of the German surrender at Lüneburg Heath came on 4 May, followed by the German Instrument of Surrender on 9 May.